Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 • Not only in pigs but could be found in ducks and other animals also.

-• Made shelf-stable by clarified and rendering.
+• Made shelf-stable by clarifying and rendering.

-• It could be used in cooking also.
+• It could be used in cooking, also.

 Suet